KuroKage-001/Mamatid_MedClinic/system/README.md

 ### Bulk Adding Authentication

-The system includes a script called `add_auth_check.php` (in the system/utilities folder) that can be run to automatically add the authentication check to all PHP files in the system.
+The system includes a script called `admin_authentication_check.php` (in the system/utilities folder) that can be run to automatically add the authentication check to all PHP files in the system.
 To use it:

 1. Make sure you have a backup of your files.
-2. Run the script: `php system/utilities/add_auth_check.php`
+2. Run the script: `php system/utilities/admin_authentication_check.php`
 3. The script will add the authentication check to all PHP files except those in the exclude list.

 ### Excluded Files